Skip to content

 3:It allows for excellent gloss and color expression.
 Based on these three factors, triacetate is used for material development.
 However, due to its delicate nature, careful work and skilled techniques are essential for tasks ranging from warp preparation to weaving to maintain lot management, prevent wrinkles during dyeing processes, and uphold surface quality.
 Thus, specialists are necessary for each stage of the process to ensure efficiency and high quality.

 • Q3.
-We've been hearing about the impact of the coronavirus in many places, but what was it like for Yonezawa Ori?
+We hear about the impact of COVID-19 in many places, but how has it affected Yonezawa weaving?

 I hear about the impact of COVID-19 in various places, but how was the market movement of Yonezawa-ori (Yonezawa silk weaving)?

-• Due to the outbreak of the coronavirus and the slump in consumption due to restrictions on going out, production volume has fallen to 30% of its peak level.
-Although it gradually recovered as it started to end around the fall of 2022, it has remained at 80% of its peak level to date.
-Although there are many problems with production, etc., we will not give up and will continue to develop new products and develop new sales channels by utilizing Yoneori's technology.
-The impact of the COVID-19 outbreak, coupled with factors such as restrictions on outings, led to a significant decline in consumption.
+• The impact of the COVID-19 outbreak, coupled with factors such as restrictions on outings, led to a significant decline in consumption.
 This directly affected production, causing it to plummet to 30% of its peak level.
 While a gradual recovery began around the autumn of 2022 as the situation started to improve, the production levels have stabilized at around 80% of the peak levels up to the present.
 Despite various challenges in production and other aspects, efforts are being made to leverage the skills in Yonezawa silk weaving for new product development and expanding into new sales channels, without giving up.

 • End storyAfter the interview